particle-iot/docs/src/content/hardware/power/power-supply-guide.md

 - Some tablet chargers support 2 A power without using DPDM; these can also be used.

+- Monitor One devices can only be powered by the M12 8-pin connector.

 ### VIN (external supplies)